robmoss/git-is-my-lab-book/src/using-git/where-did-this-problem-come-from.md

 Let's find the commit that created the file `src/version-control/what-is-a-repository.md`.
 We could find this out using `git log`, but the point here is to illustrate how to use a script to **find the commit that causes any arbitrary change** to our repository.

+Once the commit has been found, you can inspect it (using `git show <commit>`) to see all of the changes this commit introduced **and** the commit message that (hopefully) explains the reasons why this commit was made.
+This is one way in which **your commit messages can act as a lab book**.

 1. Create a Python script called `my_test.py` with the following contents:

     ```py